 May 8, 1911 – Robert Johnson, blues singer, guitar (d.
 1938)

-May 8, 1974 – Graham Bond dies when he commits suicide by throwing himself in front of a train.
+May 8, 1974 – Graham Bond dies by suicide when he throws himself in front of a train.
 Bond was 36.
 Bond was the keyboard player in Blues Incorporated and then formed the Graham Bond Quartet, with Ginger Baker and Jack Bruce.
 At the time of his death, he allegedly believed he was the son of occult figure Aleister Crowley.